jrjones/blog.jrj.org/_posts/2013-10-24-cryptolocker-ransomware-diabolical-and-evil.md

 Standard advice applies - if you follow this you will be safe not only from this threat, but a lot of others as well:

 - Don't open email attachments you're not specifically expecting.
 I don't care what the filetype is, or who it came from.
-Don't do it.</li>
+Don't do it.
-- Don't click on links in email (type the URL yourself if you're confident it's a site you intend to visit.)</li>
+- Don't click on links in email (type the URL yourself if you're confident it's a site you intend to visit.)
-- Keep your software (including operating system and apps) up-to-date, turn on auto-update where available.</li>
+- Keep your software (including operating system and apps) up-to-date, turn on auto-update where available.
 - Run anti-malware software, and keep its definitions up-to-date.
-(I'm still willing to concede that this is probably unnecessary on Mac OS today, but that's not going to be true forever.)</li>
+(I'm still willing to concede that this is probably unnecessary on Mac OS today, but that's not going to be true forever.)
 - 3-2-1 Backups: 3 copies, in at least two different formats, one of which is off-site.
-(Off-site is accomplished either with a pair of drives that's rotated and stored off-site, or a cloud-based solution like Carbonite or CrashPlan.)</li>
+(Off-site is accomplished either with a pair of drives that's rotated and stored off-site, or a cloud-based solution like Carbonite or CrashPlan.)

 However, if they start buying up zero-day vulnerabilities then only that last one is going to keep you safe.